Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Introduction

-With the rapid development of predictive models based on machine learning (ML) including deep learning (DL), highly accurate predictions are increasingly available for imputing missing entries in rectangular analytic datasets and even the unstructured multimodal data.
-This dovetails with the rich and diverse expanse of health records that may provide abundant features for predicting multiple unobserved laboratory biomarkers.
-To leverage ML prediction without introducing bias from imputed data distribution, a growing body of work has developed the so-called prediction-based (PB) inference methods~\citep{angelopoulos2023prediction,angelopoulos2023ppi++,mccaw2023leveraging,mccaw2024synthetic,gronsbell2024another,miao2023assumption,miao2024valid,chen2025unified}.
-In the context of EHR-linked biobanks, the labeled subset consists of patients for whom the laboratory test was ordered and recorded, whereas the unlabeled subset consists of patients for whom only ML-predicted laboratory results are available.
-Existing PB methods differ in how they incorporate predictions: some augment the estimating equation~\citep{angelopoulos2023prediction,angelopoulos2023ppi++,miao2023assumption,gan2024prediction}, while others augment the estimator directly~\citep{chen2000unified, gronsbell2024another, kluger2025prediction, chen2025unified}.
+With the rapid development of predictive models based on machine learning (ML)~\citep{ho1995random,cortes1995support}, deep learning (DL)~\citep{krizhevsky2012imagenet,he2016deep,vaswani2017attention,ren2025comprehensive}, and, more recently, large language models~\citep{nazi2024large,li2024scoping}, highly accurate predictions are increasingly available for imputing missing entries in rectangular analytic datasets and even for complex unstructured multimodal data.
+This dovetails with the rich and diverse expanse of health records that may provide abundant features for predicting unobserved values for multiple laboratory biomarkers~\citep{goldstein2016opportunities,sharma2024advances}.
+However, these ML/DL-based predictions do not fit the standard multiple imputation (MI) procedure~\citep{rubin1987multiple,rubin1996multiple,murray2018multiple,little2019statistical}, as analysts may only have access to a single predicted value for each missing cell rather than multiple draws from a predictive distribution, making MI not directly applicable.
+See detailed discussion in Section~\ref{sec:prediction-based-inference}.
+As such, a growing body of work has developed prediction-based (PB) inference methods~\citep{chen2000unified, angelopoulos2023prediction,angelopoulos2023ppi++,mccaw2023leveraging,mccaw2024synthetic,gronsbell2024another,miao2025assumption,miao2024valid, gan2024prediction, kluger2025prediction, chen2025unified, zhao2025imputation, xu2025blockwise} to leverage ML prediction without introducing bias from imputed data distribution and accounting for uncertainty in an appropriate way.
+In the context of EHR-linked biobanks where the outcome lab biomarker is partially observed, the PB inference considers splitting the available analytic data into two subsets: a labeled subset consists of patients for whom the laboratory test was ordered and recorded, and an unlabeled subset consists of patients for whom only ML-predicted laboratory results are available.
+Existing PB methods differ in how they incorporate predictions: some augment the estimating equation~\citep{angelopoulos2023prediction,angelopoulos2023ppi++,miao2025assumption,gan2024prediction, zhao2025imputation, xu2025blockwise}, while others augment the estimator directly~\citep{chen2000unified, gronsbell2024another, kluger2025prediction, chen2025unified}.
 As an exception, SynSurr~\citep{mccaw2024synthetic} formulates a joint model for the observed and the imputed outcomes.
-Recent extensions further incorporate inverse probability weighting to accommodate missingness-at-random~\citep{kluger2025prediction, chen2025unified}.
+Recent extensions further incorporate inverse probability weighting to accommodate the missingness-at-random mechanism~\citep{kluger2025prediction, chen2025unified}.
 We provide a detailed structured review and categorization of these methods in Section~\ref{sec:method}.